fpereiro/backendlore/readme.md

 I further simplify things by not specifying a test database, and only running the tests locally.
 Since my development environment is very similar to the environment where the code runs, this seems to work well.

 The tests should clean up after themselves using requests - i.e., by deleting the test user just created through a proper route.

+Another advantage of testing through HTTP is that the test payloads can work as a complementary documentation of the payloads sent and received by the server for each route.

 I recommend not using random quantities when sending payloads, to make the tests replicable.